My Projects

 Xuesong Zhang, Adalberto L. Simeone

-SUI '22: Proceedings of the 2022 ACM Symposium on Spatial User Interaction
+In Proceedings of the 2022 ACM Symposium on Spatial User Interaction (SUI 2022).
+Association for Computing Machinery, Article 13, 8 pages.

 https://doi.org/10.1145/3565970.3567706